 Are you looking for some places to visit near Clear Lake?
 The Buddy Holly crash site is one place you should definitely try out.
-The memorial site has been kept alive for over six decades, honoring the fallen music stars.
+The memorial site has been alive for over six decades, honoring the fallen music stars.

 The tragic day was later coined “The Day the Music Died” by Don McLean in his 1971 hit “American Pie.”
 So, what is there to know about the Buddy Holly crash site?
 If you are planning to visit the site, here is what you should know:

 Buddy Holly Plane Crash Site Facts

-Buddy Holly Crash Site Directions
+1. Buddy Holly Crash Site Directions

-Well, the 1959 plane crash that claimed the lives of three rock ‘n’ roll music artists and a pilot is located near Clear Lake, Iowa, just around six miles northwest of the Mason City Municipal Airport.
+Where is the Buddy Holly Plane Crash Site exactly located?
+How easy is it to reach the site?
+Well, the 1959 plane crash that claimed the lives of three rock ‘n’ roll music artists and a pilot is located near Clear Lake, Iowa, just six miles northwest of the Mason City Municipal Airport.

 It took place on a cornfield owned by Albert Juhl at the time.
 Those who died in the crash included:

 - Charles Hardin Holley aka Buddy Holly